openstack/diskimage-builder/diskimage_builder/elements/pypi/README.rst

 To use an arbitrary mirror set DIB\_PYPI\_MIRROR\_URL=http[s]://somevalue/

 Additional mirrors can be added by exporting DIB\_PYPI\_MIRROR\_URL\_1=... etc.
-Only the one mirror can be used by easy-install, but since wheels need to be in the first mirror to be used, the last listed mirror is used as the pydistutils index.
 NB: The sort order for these variables is a simple string sort - if you have more than 9 additional mirrors, some care will be needed.

 You can also set the number of retries that occur on failure by setting the